Albuquerque Business First Recognizes 20 Women in 15th Annual Event

 The awards selection process began with an open call for nominations from the community.
 Nominees submitted a detailed application, which was evaluated by a panel of judges who are leaders in the business community and alumna of the award.
 The judges evaluated applicants based on their professional achievement, community involvement and leadership.

-Rubin and the other 2019 Women of Influence will be honored at the 15th annual awards luncheon on Monday, February 25, at Sandia Resort and Casino.
+Rubin and the other 2019 Women of Influence were honored at the 15th annual awards luncheon on Monday, February 25, at Sandia Resort and Casino.
 Other Women of Influence being honored at the event include Garnett Stokes, the president of the University of New Mexico, two officials of New Mexico State University, and Shari O’Loughlin, executive director of the Children’s Grief Center of New Mexico.

 Learn more and download a planning form and Executor’s Checklist from Rubin’s website, www.AGoodGoodbye.com.